Marklogic-retired/marklogic-data-hub/_pages/docs/gradletasks.md

 ### hubUpdate
 Update your DHF instance from a previous version.
 Run this after you update your build.gradle to point to a newer ml-data-hub plugin.

 Before you can run this command you will need to update your build.gradle file manually to point to the latest version of the ml-data-hub plugin.
+For example, to use DHF version 4.0.1, your build.gradle file should contain the following:

 ```groovy
 plugins {